NicoVogel/micro-frontend-contract-testing/README.md

 > `attributeChanges` contains all changes, but does not include starting values

+This blog post also shows the idea: https://medium.com/@goldhand/contract-testing-micro-frontends-1fa15a7b5650

 ## Whats next?

 To provide a similar experience as pact.io, there are a few thing missing.